surapuramakhil-org/Job_search_agent/README.md

 3. **Run the Bot:**

-   Auto_Jobs_Applier_AIHawk offers flexibility in how it handles your pdf resume:
+   job search assistant offers flexibility in how it handles your pdf resume:

 - **Dynamic Resume Generation:**
   If you don't use the `--resume` option, the bot will automatically generate a unique resume for each application.
 This feature uses the information from your `plain_text_resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.